airtribe-projects/task-manager-api-pavankumar-ui/README.md

 ### Prerequisites to be installed on your machine.

-- Make sure your Node.js version to be installed more than 18, not below versions.
+- Make sure your Node.js to be installed version which is more than 18, not below versions.
 - npm Command Line Interface (CLI) which comes under node to install the required packages.

 ## Setup Instructions and installation of packages.

 _Step1_: Clone the repository having github classroom link to your machine with your specific drive.

 - Git clone https://github.com/airtribe-projects/task-manager-api-pavankumar-ui.git

 the above command will clone/Fork the repository to your machine.